 - The Martinos Imaging Center at MIT, which is housed within the McGovern Institute, acquires a 3-Tesla MRI scanner for human neuroimaging research.

 - McGovern Institute Neurotechnology (MINT) Program is established.
-Directed by Charles Jennings, the MINT program supports collaborations between neuroscientists and researchers from other disciplines to develop new technologies for brain research.
+The MINT program supports collaborations between neuroscientists and researchers from other disciplines to develop new technologies for brain research.

 - Emilio Bizzi is elected President of the American Academy of Arts and Sciences.

 - Faculty member Ki Ann Goosens joins the Institute.

 - Patricia and James Poitras ’63 make a $20 million commitment to the McGovern Institute to establish the Poitras Center for Affective Disorders Research.
 The center supports research into the causes of depression, bipolar disorder, and other major psychiatric disorders.

 - The Martinos Imaging Center acquires a 9.4 Tesla MRI scanner for small animal research.

 - Ed Boyden becomes an associate investigator of the McGovern Institute.

 - The Ellison Medical Foundation awards a $8.5 million grant to Nancy Kanwisher and John Gabrieli to study the neural basis of autism and dyslexia.